heesters-nick/DwarfClass/README.md

   - Previous panels are disabled to maintain classification flow
   - Reset option using ESC key for correcting mistakes
   - Comment box for additional observations
+  - Flexible input dynamic:
-  - Enter key confirmation at the end of the classifications
+    - Option 1: use `classify_multiple_views_random_order.py` with Enter key confirmation at the end of the classifications
+    - Option 2: use `classify_multiple_views_random_order_v2.py` with automatic progression to the next image and more intuitive visual feedback
   - Randomized image order to prevent bias

 - Progress persistence: